Goa Football Association: History

 The GFA then revamped the National State League by forming the Goa Professional League in 1997 with Salgaocar coming out as champions.
-The Professional League was expanded to six teams from the 2000-01 season, after the GFA thought it wise to increase the number and increase the competitiveness factor, and since 2002 the league was played as an eight team league with home-and-away fixtures making it 14 matches for each club.
+The Professional League was expanded to six teams from the 2000-01 season, after the GFA increased the competitiveness factor.
+Since 2002 the league was played as an eight team home-and-away format, making it 14 matches for each club.
 The GFA then announced that the 2011 season would be played with 10 teams under a new format.